Ancient Egypt's spellbinding mummy portraits

 Tests exploring the material makeup of the portraits have been especially fruitful in helping identify the artists' processes.
 Caroline Cartwright, a wood anatomist involved in APPEAR, identified that 75 percent of the panels she studied were painted on linden wood, which wasn't native to Egypt.

 Mummy painters, it seems, imported the material all the way from Northern Europe.
-A manufactured red pigment identified in the works was traced to southern Spain—an additional nod to the Egyptian empire's far-flung trade.
+A manufactured red pigment identified in the works was traced to southern Spain -- an additional nod to the Egyptian empire's far-flung trade.

 Likewise, the pervasive use of indigo across the paintings potentially indicates that the deep-blue pigment was mass produced.
 Some conservators even noticed small fibers embedded in the dye, which suggests that it was recycled from Egypt's textile industry.